Fahd-Har/CW2025/README.md

     - Takes up initialization of game board and bricks logics from GuiController
     - This helps support Single Responsibility Principle (SRP) by separating responsibilities.

-- **Notifications** Path: src/main/java/com/comp2042/controller/Notifications.java
+- **Notifications** Path: src/main/java/com/comp2042/events/Notifications.java
     - Takes up the logic for all pop-up notifications (+scores, future level ups) from GuiController.
     - This helps support Single Responsibility Principle (SRP) by separating responsibilities.

-- **KeyInputHandler** Path: src/main/java/com/comp2042/controller/KeyInputHandler.java
+- **KeyInputHandler** Path: src/main/java/com/comp2042/controller/keyInput/KeyInputHandler.java
     - Takes up the logic for key inputs and their respective actions from GuiController.
     - This helps support Single Responsibility Principle (SRP) by separating responsibilities.

+- **mainMenuScreen** Path: src/main/java/com/comp2042/view/scenes/mainMenuScreen.java
+    - Links the game's UI and logic by retrieving the GuiController from the FXML and using it to initialize the GameController before displaying the game scene.
+    - Maintains a clear separation between the welcome screen and the game itself.

 ## Modified Java Classes
 ### File Refactoring